eser/eser/curriculum-vitae/en/README.md

 ## Education

-### Master's Degree - Information and Communication Technologies in Education
+### Master’s Degree - Information and Communication Technologies in Education

 2013 - 2019